 During the Second World War, these kennels were dispersed and the breed nearly went extinct, like many breeds during the war.
 After the war was over, kennels and breeders worked to raise the number of Dandies, but to this day, they still have very few numbers compared to some of the more popular breeds of small dogs.

 They only have a fraction of dogs registered to AKC compared with other small breed dogs such as the Shih Tzu, Poodle, or Boston terrier.
-In 2013, the Dandie ranked 168th out of 177 breeds with the AKC, although this is a slight comeback from previous years.

 As for the unique name, Dandie Dinmont, it was actually named after a character in a fictional book.
 This makes the Dandie the only breed to have a fictional namesake.
 Their name is a novel concept and Dandie Dinmont was the name of a fictional character in an 1814 Sir Walter Scott novel called, Guy Mannering.
 The character Dandie Dinmont was apparently a jolly farmer who keeps a pack of interesting pepper and mustard terriers.
 As the novel’s popularity grew, the name Dandie Dinmont Terrier was coined.